dart-lang/site-www/src/language/isolates.md

 isolate, and then sends the decoded JSON back to the main isolate.

-This listener is the entry point for messages sent from the main isolate to the worker isolate. **This is the only chance you have to tell the isolate what code to execute in the future.**
+This listener is the entry point for messages sent from the main isolate to the worker isolate. **This is the only chance you have to tell the worker isolate what code to execute in the future.**

 #### Step 4: Handle messages on the main isolate